 LANSING, MICH.
 (Sept.
-23, 2015) — The U.S. Green Building Council West Michigan Chapter is thrilled to announce that the Michigan Battle of the Buildings competition has been recognized by Michigan Gov. Rick Snyder as an energy leader during the awards ceremony for the debut Governor’s Energy Excellence Awards.
+23, 2015) — The Michigan Battle of the Buildings competition has been recognized by Michigan Gov. Rick Snyder as an energy leader during the awards ceremony for the debut Governor’s Energy Excellence Awards.

 “Receiving a Governor’s Energy Excellence Award is a testament to the hard work put in by all the organizations that participated in the first Michigan Battle of the Buildings—and all the organizations that are competing in the competition’s current, second season,” said Cheri Holman, executive director of the U.S. Green Building Council West Michigan Chapter (USGBC-WM), which organized the competition.
 “The members of the U.S. Green Building Council West Michigan Chapter are honored that this project has been recognized as an energy leader in our great state.
 Michigan’s biggest building losers of 2014 saved the equivalent in greenhouse gas emissions of 2.7 million miles driven by an average passenger vehicle—and we’re excited to see how much the biggest losers of the current season will lose.”